SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 ```

 ![An example portion of the output link for the blocks-world task.](Images/blocks-outputlink.svg)
+/// caption
+An example portion of the output link for the blocks-world task.
+///

 An output function would look for specific structure in this output link and
 translate this into the format required by the external program that controls